oracle-devrel/oci-developer-incubator-webapp/2b_mixmatch_cicd/README.md

 1. Click the Navigation Menu on the upper left, navigate to **Developer Services**, click on **Container Registry** under **Containers & Artifacts**.

-2. Click Create repository, type `php-webapp` as the Repository name, select Private and click **Create repository**.
+2. Click Create repository, type `webapp/php` as the Repository name, select Public and click **Create repository**.

-3. Repeat step 2 and change the Repository name to `nginx-webapp`.
+3. Repeat step 2 and change the Repository name to `webapp/nginx`.

 **f.
 Set up CICD pipeline in OCI DevOps**